Identity-Preserving Lax Extensions and Where to Find Them: Introduction

 Branching-time notions of behavioural equivalence of reactive systems are typically cast as notions of \emph{bisimilarity}, which in turn are based on notions of \emph{bisimulation}, the paradigmatic example being Park-Milner bisimilarity on labelled transition systems~\cite{Milner89}.
 A key point about this setup is that while bisimilarity is an equivalence on states, individual bisimulations can be much smaller than the full bisimilarity relation, and in particular need not themselves be equivalence relations.
 In a perspective where one views bisimulations as certificates for bisimilarity, this feature enables smaller certificates.

 The concept of bisimilarity via bisimulations can be transferred to many system types beyond basic labelled transition systems, such as monotone neighbourhood systems~\cite{HansenKupke04}, probabilistic transition systems, or weighted transition systems.
 In fact, such systems can be treated uniformly within the framework of universal coalgebra~\cite{Rutten00}, in which the system type is encapsulated in the choice of a set functor (the powerset functor for non-deterministic branching, the distribution functor for probabilistic branching etc.).
 Coalgebraic notions of bisimulation were originally limited to functors that preserve weak pullbacks~\cite{Rutten00}, equivalently admit a strictly functorial extension to the category of relations~\cite{Barr70,Trnkova80}.
 They were later extended to functors admitting an \emph{identity-preserving} or \emph{normal lax extension}~\cite{MartiVenema12,MV15} to the category of relations (this is essentially equivalent to notions of bisimilarity based on modal logic~\cite{GorinSchroder13}).
-While there is currently no formal definition of what a notion of bisimulation constitutes except via normal lax extensions, there is a reasonable claim that notions of bisimulation in the proper sense, i.e.\ with bisimulations not required to be equivalence relations, will not go beyond functors admitting a normal lax extension.
+While there is currently no formal general definition of what a notion of bisimulation constitutes except via normal lax extensions, there is a reasonable claim~\cite{MartiVenema12,MV15} that notions of bisimulation in the proper sense, in particular with bisimulations not required to be equivalence relations but stable under key operations such as relational composition, will not go beyond functors admitting a normal lax extension.